Japanese restaurants rocket to top of best in world list

 Although he also trained in France, he insisted that "before I send a plate to a client I always ask myself, 'Is this Japanese food?'
 If the answer is no, I won't serve it."

-Japan and China have more of the planet's best restaurants than anywhere else according to the ranking, which was set up four years ago as a "more scientific and reliable" rival to the British-based 50 Best list.
+Japan and China have more of the planet's best restaurants than anywhere else according to the ranking, which was set up four years ago as a "more scientific" rival to the British-based 50 Best list.

 Japan leads the country table with 130 restaurants in the top 1,000 but Chinese cuisine is closing the gap with 126, up three on last year if you include restaurants in Hong Kong, Macao and Taiwan.